Reference Line

 • Click here to learn about analysis tools that can be used for things like clustering, outliers, regression lines, and more.

-The reference line drop-down is accessed from the Settings tab of the plotted chart's Formatting panel.
-Open the drop-down to select from 2 reference line types:
+The Reference Line drop-down is accessed from the Settings tab of the plotted chart's Formatting panel:

 The reference line can also be set from the Component ribbon: